 For example, if someone was only burning once on a clear day with very little wind, we probably can’t stop them.
-But if someone’s been burning every day for weeks and there’s smoke blanketing an entire street, that’s unacceptable.
+But if someone is burning every day and there’s smoke blanketing an entire street, that is unacceptable.

 If Council believes you have not given adequate consideration to these things, financial penalties can be applied.
 Because of the potential to cause nuisance, the Council does not recommend people who live in residential areas undertake backyard burning on their property.

 If you are planning to burn off, you can only burn dry vegetation.
 Under no circumstances can you burn the following:

 - Coated wire